 The Risk of Over-Floating

 At first, the consequences are subtle.
 Maybe mastication isn’t quite as efficient.
 Maybe there’s a little more feed pocketing than usual.
 A few ulcers here and there.
-But over time, the damage becomes obvious – horse teeth that were over floated start failing to do their job.
+But over time, the damage becomes obvious – horse teeth can become less effective at normal mastication.

 You’ll see weight loss in performance horses, drifting arcades, excessive dental wear, and behavioural changes that no saddle fitter or physio can fix.
 Why?
 Because the arcades have lost their structure, and the horse is compensating every time they chew.